joutwater/Data-Structures/week07/README.md

 ### Part One: Parse

 Once I had an idea of how I wanted to organize my database, I was able to start making decisions about parsing my data in code.
 But, of course, even though I had a picture of how I wanted it to look, figuring out how to parse it that way took some time!
-I was stuck on my original code (for parsing solely addresses) for awhile until I realized I had basically to drop it and restructure with multiple objects, arrays, and a comprehensive json output.
-This took making objects for each future "table", looping through each table row within each zone file and pushing specific data to each.
+I was stuck on my original code (parsing solely addresses) for awhile until I realized I had basically to drop it and restructure with multiple objects, arrays, and a comprehensive json output.
+This took making objects for each future "table", looping through each table row within each zone file and pushing specific data to those objects.
 Within the meeting data, there was even a loop within the main loop to collect each meeting event as an object and place it in a nested array! ah!
 Please see code below: I will explain what I was able to clean and not fully clean after the code snippet...

     // dependencies fs and cheerio